Skip to content

 142. Commitment to mitigate impacts on food security?

-The company commits to mitigating impacts on food security by guaranteeing the purchase of farm products to support its 'feed the elephant' program, providing subsidised basic food products such as rice, sugar, and cooking oil, and supporting food projects such as the catfish farm building in Padang Lawas.
+The company commits to mitigate impacts on food security by guaranteeing the purchase of farm products to support its 'feed the elephant' program, providing subsidised basic food products such as rice, sugar, and cooking oil, and supports food projects such as the catfish farm building in Padang Lawas.

 • Y